Chapter 11 BWV 101 Nimm von uns, Herr, du treuer Gott

-Additionally, Bach gives us an opening fantasia like no other in the cycle.
+Additionally, Bach gives us an opening fantasia like no other.

-The main theme is that of prayer, in this case a desperate plea for God to remove the punishments for our sinning and ravaging of the earth which have resulted in war, plague, pestilence and fire.
+Its main theme is that of prayer, in this case a desperate plea for God to remove the punishments for our sinning and ravaging of the earth which have resulted in war, plague, pestilence and fire.
 The notion of destruction is bolstered, in this case, by references to the Gospel of the day (St Luke 19) in which Jesus is portrayed as both prophesying the destruction of Jerusalem and lamenting its devastation (Boyd p 316).
-Thus are the complimentary notions brought together----the world leads us astray to sin and abominations----but do not punish us to the point of destruction----rather escort and protect us and, ultimately, grant us Your mercy.
+Thus are the complimentary notions brought together—-the world leads us astray to sin and abominations—-but do not punish us to the point of destruction—-rather escort and protect us and, ultimately, grant us Your mercy.

 Boyd (p 318) points out the cantata’s chiastic (symmetrical) structure, a chorus, aria and recit/chorale leading to a central aria after which a recit/chorale, aria (duet) and chorale complete the work.
 Such a layout bestows a particular significance upon the fourth movement, a bass aria that encapsulates the message of the day whilst acting as the structural keystone of the entire work.